microsoft/WhatTheHack/015-Serverless/Student/Challenge-02.md

 **NOTE:** The TollBooth application that you will work with for the rest of this hack uses C#.
 You may find it useful to understand how a basic "Hello World" Azure Function works in C# before you explore the TollBooth application's code.
 Optionally, you can also try a "Hello World" in JavaScript, which will be useful in Challenge 06.

 **NOTE:** When using VS Code, the [Azure Functions extension for VS Code](https://marketplace.visualstudio.com/items?itemName=ms-azuretools.vscode-azurefunctions&ssr=false#overview) can only work with one language stack at a time.
-IF you have Azure Functions authored in multiple languages, you will need to open a separate VS Code window to work with each language.
+If you have Azure Functions authored in multiple languages, you will need to open a separate VS Code window to work with each language.

+**NOTE:** An empty folder "HelloWorld" is provided with the Resources package, you can use it to create your new Functions project workspace, or create a new empty folder.

 ## Success Criteria